-If you are looking for things to do in Vietnam, why not explore the hidden gems and lesser known Vietnam points of interest?
-By stepping off the proverbial beaten path, you can experience the stunning beauty of Vietnam nature, learn about traditional Vietnamese culture, and avoid the crowds.
-Win/win!
+If you are looking for things to do that are unique to Vietnam, then why not explore the lesser-known, hidden gems?
+By stepping off the proverbial beaten path, you can take in the majestic beauty of Vietnam, experience the traditional Vietnamese culture, and avoid the crowds.

 15 of the Best Places to Visit in Vietnam